Many organizations use succession planning as a means to develop and promote employees from within.

 These outside contacts and experiences give the new supervisor fresh perspectives and ideas that they can bring back to the organization.

-- When an employee is promoted within a department, there are many potential issues that can develop if there is not ample communication and training to support the transition.
+When an employee is promoted within a department, there are many potential issues that can develop if there is not ample communication and training to support the transition.
+Provide the new supervisor with adequate training so they can gain the confidence to perform job responsibilities.

-Taking the time to plan the development and promotion of employees, not only improves employee engagement but is crucial to achieving organizational objectives.
+Taking the time to plan the development and promotion of employees will not only improve employee engagement but is crucial to achieving organizational objectives.